ChennaiCubingClub/mails/README.md

 # mails

+Create 2 text files,
+  > mails.txt
+  > temp.txt
-Create 2 text files, mails.txt and temp.txt in the same directory as the script.py
+  in the same directory as the script.py

 add new comp's mails to temp.txt.